emb-riscv/specs-markdown/improvements-upon-privileged.md

  POSIX ABI, the behaviour is:

 - process the top priority interrupt
-  - enter decorated handler
+  - enter annotated handler
   - **save 16 general registers and 20 FP registers**
   - call the C/C++ functions and return
   - **restore 16 general registers and 20 FP registers**
-  - exit decorated handler
+  - exit annotated handler
 - possibly process other interrupts with lower or similar priority that occur while in interrupt mode, each of them doing (**N times**)
-  - enter decorated handler
+  - enter annotated handler
   - **save 16 general registers and 20 FP registers**
   - call the C/C++ functions and return
   - **restore 16 general registers and 20 FP registers**
-  - exit decorated handler
+  - exit annotated handler
 - process the context_switch interrupt (lowest possible priority)
   - enter naked handler
   - **save 32 general registers and 32 FP registers**